 The IEF may transmit a keepalive request using the keepalive record defined in Annex F. Upon receiving a keepalive request, the ICF shall respond with a keepaliveResponse record containing the same sequence number used in the request.
 The circumstances under which the IEF transmits keepalive requests is out of scope of the present document.

+6.2.2A.2.X Additional location reporting

+6.2.2A.2.X.X Type: AdditionalCGIs

+When additional cell information is available in the AMF at the time the association and de-association events are detected, and is being reported, are encoded as defined below.